Skip to main content Skip link: Search Skip link: What are guide dogs? Skip link: Interested? Skip link: Contact us

 Assistance dog fetches a toy for a young boy sitting in a wheelchair

-• They fill and empty the washing machine.
+• Filling and emptying the washing machine

 BOOSTR MM04316